Making of Brickline Greenway: Project & Process

 Summer 2020 Update: COVID-19 is impacting us all in different ways – we wanted to share how we’re adapting to move forward in a way that makes sense for this project in our community.
 Projects will move as quickly as they can despite the challenge at hand; please remember that progress moves at the speed of trust and honoring our commitment to engagement is priority for long-term success.

-- As you may remember, this greenway got a new name just last month and the Framework Plan was finished.
+- As you may remember, this greenway got a new name in March 2020 and the Framework Plan was finished.
 Read more here.

 - We’re moving forward with three different segments and coordinating with other regional projects on community engagement, infrastructure and equitable economic development.